 This is Stampin’ Up!’s stamp positioning tool that can be used with clear-moount and wood-mount stamps.
 I can honestly stay it changed my stamping experience for the better.
 Watch this video from Stampin’ Up! with Five Things you need to know about the Stamparatus.

-As I mentioned in the “Framelits” section, Thinlits are wafer thin steel dies that cute intricate shapes, even words.
-When used with the Big Shot Die Brush, (a must have!) these incredibly detailed die cuts can be cut out and gently rolled with the brush to create the most gorgeous details on your projects.
+As I mentioned in the “Framelits” section, Thinlits are wafer-thin steel dies that cut intricate shapes, even words.
+When used with the Big Shot Die Brush, (a must-have!) these incredibly detailed die-cuts can be cut out and gently rolled with the brush to create the most gorgeous details on your projects.

 Two Step Stamping

-Two-Step stamping is the process where you stamp an image in one color then another stamp in a different color or shade directly over it to create a beautifully detailed image.
+Two-Step stamping is the process where you stamp an image in one colour then another stamp in a different colour or shade directly over it to create a beautifully detailed image.
 Lately Stampin’ Up! has been introducing stamp sets with three, four and even more stamps intended to be layered.
 The results are stunning!